Main image

 written by

-This sensory bin works well with Dinosaur themed story books (and the non-fiction work “Dinosaur Bones” by Bob Barner
+This sensory bin works well with Dinosaur themed story books (and the non-fiction work “Dinosaur Bones” Bob Barner

 Toddler digging plastic dinosaurs out of black beans